aristanetworks/cloudvision/packages/cloudvision-grpc-web/README.md

 functions and utils that convert the grpc-web calls to Observable streams that can be manipulated using [RXJS](https://rxjs.dev/).

+The package expects protobuf definitions to be generated via [ts-proto](https://github.com/stephenh/ts-proto)

 ## Installation

 ```bash